zeroc-ice/ice/vsplugin/README.txt

 ---------------

 The extension compiles a Slice file whenever you save the file.
-The extension tracks dependencies among Slice files and recompiles only those files that require it after a change.
+The extension tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.

 Generated files are automatically added to the project.
 For example, for Demo.ice, the extension for C++ adds Demo.cpp and Demo.h to the